cryptoinsiderta/CryptoCurrencyPortfolio/README.md

 # CryptoCurrencyPortfolio
-In this excel file you can manage all your trades & portfolio which is consuming cryptomarketcap api call.
+In this excel file you can manage all your trades & portfolio which will consume free cryptomarketcap api call to fetch realtime data from exchanges.